WRITE A REVIEW

 Hair: Brown, Wavy, Medium

 Pros-neutrals-matte (very matte)cons-too dry-7 light shades out of 12 so a little more than half- powdery with lots of fall out-colors can easily muddle together.-some shades blend away easilyHonestly I just didn't like this palette.
 I can see it being a great beginners palette and a palette for the neutral loving person but this just made me so unhappy I would look at it and feel uninspired. and When I would use it looks would be very subdued or cloudy...the reddish shade and the black shade were the only shades that would stay intense as i would blend.
-Formula wise it made my eyes feel very dry and tight and after 3 hrs they would look crepe like in terms of texture. the only con is they look great in photographs and some how it makes eyes look lifted. despite it looking bad in real life and feeling uncomfortable.
+Formula wise it made my eyes feel very dry and tight and after 3 hrs they would look crepe like in terms of texture. the only pro is they look great in photographs and some how it makes eyes look lifted. despite it looking bad in real life real dry and muddy and the formula feels uncomfortable.

 on 5/31/2018 2:35:00 PM